Seafood Trends - August 16, 2019

 Analysts report that tuna pricing and inventory is stable.

 Analysts report that swordfish pricing is stable.
 Inventory levels are in very good shape.

 (RED & GOLDEN):

 Analyst report product is very short in the marketplace and is expected to be tight ongoing.
 Gold product of Russia is increasing in price.

 (BLUE & RED, PASTEURIZED):

-The market is showing an imbalance in movement and pricing.
+Analysts report that the market is showing an imbalance in movement and pricing.
 Inventory seems to be in good shape overall.
-As the summer demand starts to kick in over the coming weeks, this should stabilize the market.
+As the summer demand kicks in, analysts forecast this should stabilize the market.